03aar/03aar/README.md

 - 👋 Hi, I’m Aaron K
 - 👀 I’m an Autodiadtic Programmer
-- Focusing on Ruby
+- 🔥Focusing on Ruby
-- Practicing HTML , CSS & JS
+- ❤️Practicing HTML , CSS & JS
 - 🌱 I am interested in learning New Things
 - 📫 How to reach me aaron03.k@gmail.com
 -